trustedanalytics/spark-tk/regression-tests/README.md

 Prerequisites:
 - The maven build tool must be installed and configured - https://maven.apache.org/install.html
 - Python 2.7 must be installed - https://www.python.org/downloads/
-- The Python packages numpy, pytest, scipy, pandas and statsmodels must be installed - `pip2.7 install numpy scipy pandas statsmodels pytest`
+- The Python packages numpy, pytest, scipy, pandas, and statsmodels must be installed - `pip2.7 install numpy scipy pandas statsmodels pytest`
 - A Cloudera Distribution of Hadoop (CDH) installation must be set up - http://www.cloudera.com/documentation/cdh/5-1-x/CDH5-Installation-Guide/CDH5-Installation-Guide.html

-Note: the following assumes development is being performed on a controller node of the CDH cluster (i.e. access to YARN and HDFS is available)
+Note: the following assumes development is being performed on a controller node of the CDH cluster (i.e., access to YARN and HDFS is available)

 1. First build and install the source code at the top level of this git repository.